-Because it was a special cross, both Ayu and our guide asked to be blessed by the priest.
+Both Ayu and our guide asked to be blessed by the priest.

 When you look at the following photos you can see charred black.

 We arrived at the Planet Hotel in Mek’ele which is the capital of the Tigray region.
 This hotel has a sauna and swimming pool.
 I discovered that my bathing suit was still in the jeep because I had stored it in Leigh’s suitcase..
 So I sent a message to Habtu to see if Ayu could bring it back to me.
-He called Ayu who drove back to the hotel with my suit.
+He called Ayu who generously drove back to the hotel with my suit.